chrisclaynz/FutureLensNewV3/Prompt_Plan .md

    `- No inline styles (ensure css/styles.css is used).`
    `- RLS is enforced (users only see their own data).`
    `- Single final submission approach (no partial sync).`
-   `- No leftover references to partial offline submission or “Save Now” button.`
+   `- No leftover references to partial offline submission or "Save Now" button.`
    `- Working scoring logic, results screen.`

 `5.
 Provide the final integrated code and instructions for deploying to a static hosting environment with Supabase as the backend.`